-Figure 8.3: Any periodic structure can be represented as a lattice of repeating motifs.
+Figure 10.3: Any periodic structure can be represented as a lattice of repeating motifs.

 One should be cautious however, that not all periodic arrangements of points are lattices.
-The honeycomb4 shown in Fig. 8.4 is not a lattice.
-This is obvious from the third definition 8.1.1.2: The environment of point P and point R are actually different - point P has a neighbor directly above it (the point R), whereas point R has no neighbor directly above.
+The honeycomb shown in Fig. 10.4 is not a lattice.
+This is obvious from the third definition 10.1.1.2: The environment of point P and point R are actually different - point P has a neighbor directly above it (the point R), whereas point R has no neighbor directly above.

-In order to describe a honeycomb (or other more complicated arrangements of points) we have the idea of a unit cell, which we have met before in section 6.1 above.
+In order to describe a honeycomb (or other more complicated arrangements of points) we have the idea of a unit cell, which we have met before in section 8.1 above.
 Generally we have

-Definition 8.1.2.
+Definition 10.1.2.
 A unit cell is a region of space, such that when many identical units are stacked together it tiles (completely fills) all of space and reconstructs the full structure

-An equivalent (but less rigorous) definition is that the
+An equivalent (but less rigorous) definition is

-Equivalent Definition 8.1.2.1.
-A unit cell is the repeated motif which is the elementary building block of the periodic crystal.
+Equivalent Definition 10.1.2.1.
+A unit cell is the repeated motif which is the elementary building block of the periodic structure.